krenalis/krenalis/doc/src/developers/connectors/file.md

 The `Read` method must first call the `Columns` method of `RecordWriter`, passing the columns present in the file as arguments.
 Then, it calls one of the methods `Record`, `RecordMap`, or `RecordString`, based on which one is most convenient, for each record in the file.

+For `Record` and `RecordString`, values must align with the columns' positions returned by `Columns`.
+Alternatively, using `RecordMap`, if a user may lack a value for a property, ensure the property is marked as `Required: false` in the schema; it may then be omitted from the map passed to `RecordMap`.
+This behavior is distinct from a property having a value of `nil`.

 If a call to any of the `RecordWriter` methods returns an error, it must halt and return the received error exactly.

 Once it has finished writing all the read records, it simply returns without errors.